ftdi-rs/ftdi-embedded-hal/README.md

 # ftdi-embedded-hal

-Inspired by [ftdi-embedded-hal] this is an [embedded-hal] implementation for the for the FTDI chips using the [libftd2xx] drivers.
+This is an [embedded-hal] implementation for the FTDI chips that can use various drivers including [libftd2xx] and [ftdi-rs].

 This enables development of embedded device drivers without the use of a microcontroller.
-The FTDI D2xx devices interface with your PC via USB, and provide a multi-protocol synchronous serial engine to interface with most UART, SPI, and I2C embedded devices.
+The FTDI devices interface with PC via USB, and provide a multi-protocol synchronous serial engine to interface with most GPIO, SPI, I2C embedded devices.

 **Note:**
 This is strictly a development tool.